thunderbird/thunderbird-website/README.md

 update will always use the most recent data available from all sources.
 If changes to one of the above repos don't produce any change in the built files, no actual update of the web server will occur.

+# Deployment

+The websites are deployed to AWS Fargate.
+Deployments are triggered automatically as noted above.
+To do a manual push:

+**Manual deployment via GitHub UI:**
+1. Go to [Actions](https://github.com/thunderbird/thunderbird-website/actions) → "Deploy to Fargate"
+2. Click "Run workflow" and select the environment (`stage` or `prod`)

+See the [deployment documentation](https://docs.thunderbird.net/en/latest/deployment.html) for more details.

-# Manual Site Updates
+# Manual Site Updates (Legacy)

-Occasionally you need to update the site manually, for example to move changes made to this repo to stage and production, or because the automation failed, or any reason like that.
+Occasionally you need to update the site manually using Ansible.
 You'll need to either login to the control node as described in the https://github.com/thunderbird/thundernest-ansible documentation or check out and setup the thundernest-ansible scripts on your local machine.
 That is also covered in the documentation for [thundernest-ansible](https://github.com/thunderbird/thundernest-ansible).

 Assuming you are logged into the control node or have thundernest-ansible set up: